What are the Work from Home Jobs that pay well?

 There are millions of blogs online and many fail or take years to become successful.

 They’re writing about everyday topics from their own perspective.
-Subjects like making and saving money, parenthood, food, fashion.
+Subjects like making and saving money, parenthood, food, fashion, and photography.

 Blogging is quite affordable to start.
 You can get Siteground web hosting for a WordPress site for as low as $3.95/month.

 In terms of the blog monetization potential, this is something I’m still figuring out.